Our learning this half term is based around the topic Once upon a time.... We will visit Mansfield Palace Theatre to watch Cinderella!

 In English we will start by writing a senses poem about bonfire night.
 We will then read The True Story of The Three little Pigs written by the Big Bad Wolf before writing a letter to explain whether or not we believe his version of the story.
 After that, we will use the story of The Three Little Wolves and the Big Bad Pig as inspiration to write our own story, ready to send to Mansfield Palace Theatre to give them ideas for next years pantomime.

-This half term we will be counting, reading and writing numbers to 10, and using these in addition and subtraction number sentences to 10.
-We will talk about the names and properties of 2D shapes and go on to discuss recognising and recreating patterns.
+This half term we will be counting, reading and writing numbers to 20.
+We will learn different strategies to help us use these in addition and subtraction number sentences to 20.

 We have P.E. on Wednesday and Friday.
-The children will be learning how to master basic movements including running, jumping, throwing and catching as well as developing balance, agility and co-ordination.
-They will also perform dances using simple movements using the story of Handa's Surprise.
+The children will be performing dances based around the story of the Three Little Pigs and taking part in Parachute Games.
 Children will need a white or green round neck t-shirt, shorts and plimsolls or trainers.
 Long hair will need to be tied back.
 If possible, earrings should be taken out.
 If this is not possible, they should be covered with plasters or micro-pore tape.